mrquincle/mrquincle.github.io/source/_posts/2015-09-02-they-will-cry-a-thousand-tears.markdown

 <iframe width="740" height="480" src="//www.youtube.com/embed/pywF6ZzsghI" frameborder="0" allowfullscreen></iframe>

-It is regretfully that our philosophers are not able to program!
+It is regretfully the case that our philosophers are not able to program!
 And I guess it takes an extraordinary mind like [Daniel Dennett's](http://www.theguardian.com/books/2013/may/15/intuition-pumps-tools-dennett-review) to come close to something future-proof.